Table of Contents[Hide][Show]

 The solution: Bite the bullet and fly in a day early.
 If all goes well and you get to your destination as planned, spend the day lounging by the hotel pool or doing some of the fun free things you wouldn’t otherwise have had time to experience at your destination.
 The cost of that extra night in a hotel will feel like a great deal when you consider the alternative.

-4. Not Allowing Enough Time
+5. Not Allowing Enough Time

 Yes, we know it’s tough to entertain kids for hours at the airport.
 But it’s better than missing a flight because you didn’t allow enough time to do everything you will need to do — drop off the rental car, check the bags, go through security and get to your gate.

 Unfortunate travelers learned this the hard way at Austin-Bergstrom International Airport in Texas recently.
-Unexpectedly high spring break traffic, a stalled rental car and an airplane fuel shortage combined to cause long delays to return rental cars and TSA security lines that stretched from one end of the airport to the other.
+Unexpectedly high traffic, a stalled rental car and an airplane fuel shortage combined to cause long delays to return rental cars and TSA security lines that stretched from one end of the airport to the other.
 One woman who arrived at the airport 90 minutes ahead of her planned flight to Las Vegas just turned around and went home after a TSA agent told her there was no way she would get through security in time to catch her flight.

 The solution: Go earlier than you think you could possibly need to go.
 Just don’t make the travel mistake of failing to bring plenty of distractions for the kids in case you breeze through security and have three hours to while away at the gate.
 And read our tips for dealing with flight delays.

-5. Letting Your Devices Run Out of Battery
+6. Letting Your Devices Run Out of Battery

 It gets better all the time, but airports still don’t have enough outlets at the gate to keep every passenger charged up.
 And if you’ve got bored kids and a long wait for a delayed flight, you will definitely want to keep their phones and iPads charged up.